wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

 #### Penalties for offences against this Part

-*   Heading: inserted, on 21 August 2003, by [section 40][619] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+*   Heading: inserted, on 21 August 2003, by [section 40][622] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 ##### 156AA Penalty for miscellaneous offences

-*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on summary conviction,---
+*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $50,000: